Sasho80/3.1.SimpleConditions/README.md

 Sample Input and Output
 Input Output Input Output Input Output Input Output
 5     five   1     one    9     nine   10    number too big
+Hints and Guidelines
+We can use a series of if-else statements to examine the possible 11 cases.